ki7dk/truenas-ups/README.md

 - `HEARTBEAT_INTERVAL`: Time in milliseconds between heartbeat messages (default: 5000 ms = 5 seconds)
 - `UPS_LOW_VOLTAGE_THRESHOLD`: Voltage at which to send a warning (default: 13.6V)
 - `UPS_CRITICAL_VOLTAGE_THRESHOLD`: Voltage at which to trigger shutdown (default: 12.0V)
+  - When voltage drops below this value, the code forces extreme low readings to ensure TrueNAS initiates shutdown
+  - This is the most critical setting for protecting your system from an unexpected power loss
 - `UPS_SHUTDOWN_DELAY`: Delay in seconds before shutdown after critical threshold (default: 30)

 ## Operational States